R-HTA-in-LMICs/R-HTA-in-LMICs-Q1-workshop-2022/README.md

 <body>
 <b>Presenter: [Joshua Soboil](https://jsoboil.github.io/)</b>
 <p>
-- A brief overview and tutorial on using Github with R and Rstudio.
+- A brief overview and tutorial on using Github with R and Rstudio
 </p>
 </body>